iGio90/Hooah-Trace/README.md

 # Hooah Trace

-a simple instruction tracing for frida
+a simple yet powerful instruction tracing for frida. an hook is placed to target provided which start the instruction tracing using frida Stalker.

 ## install